Solid Organ Transplant

 Highlights of Experience

 The Postgraduate Year Two (PGY2) Pharmacy Residency in Solid Organ Transplant at University of Utah Health will provide a diverse experience balancing clinical, academic and research experiences in an academic medical center.
 Residents will learn the skills necessary to develop a patient-centered, evidence-based, collaborative practice.
-Graduates of our residency have gone on to careers in academia, clinical practice, research and pharmaceutical industry.
 The medical staff actively participates in residency training.
 The resident will have the unique experience of not only participating in the care of heart, lung, liver, kidney and pancreas transplant recipients, but will be part of a comprehensive specialty pharmacy service line.